Parallel variational quantum algorithms with gradient-informed restart to speed up optimisation in the presence of barren plateaus: Summary and conclusions

 \section{Summary and conclusions}

 We have explored a novel approach to enhancing variational quantum algorithms, while taking inspiration from the Fleming-Viot stochastic process, traditionally applied in modeling biological evolution.
-Our primary objective was to address the challenge of barren plateaus in variational quantum algorithms -- regions in the parameter space where gradients vanish or are excessively noisy, impeding effective optimization.
+Our primary objective was to address the challenge of barren plateaus in variational quantum algorithms, i.e. the regions in the parameter space where gradients are very small or excessively noisy, impeding effective optimization.

 We proposed a parallel implementation of the classical learning step in variational quantum algorithms, utilizing the concept of multiple searches (termed particles) that are terminated upon encountering barren plateaus and then regenerated (using either an exploitation or an exploration strategy) into potentially more fruitful areas of the parameter space.
-This strategy biases the search for the global optimum away from barren plateaus, in order to improve the overall efficiency of variational quantum algorithms.
+This strategy tends to take the search for the global optimum away from barren plateaus, thus improving the overall efficiency of variational quantum algorithms.

-Our methodology was tested through numerical experiments on synthetic problems and specific instances of the Max-Cut problem on small graphs.
-The results demonstrated that, in certain situations, our approach outperforms traditional simulated annealing methods.
-They also suggest that the exploration strategy for particle regeneration is more important than the exploitation strategy in terms of algorithm performance.
+Besides theoretically proving that the time to reach the global minimum is shorter than plain simulated annealing, our methodology was tested through numerical experiments on synthetic problems and instances of the Max-Cut problem on small graphs.
+The results demonstrated that our approach tends to outperform simulated annealing, both in terms of reaching closer to the true global minimum and in terms of a smaller variability of the optimization process result.
+While the advantage of reaching closer to the true global minimum was more strongly observed in the synthetic experiments, the smaller variability was more strongly observed in the Max-Cut problem.
+We also note that the synthetic functions test bench allowed us to analyze the performance of the proposed Fleming-Viot method as a function of the barren areas percentage, corroborating our analytical results showing that the advantage over simulated annealing becomes larger as the barren level increases.
+Experiments also suggest that the exploration strategy for particle regeneration is more important than the exploitation strategy in terms of algorithm performance.
 We believe that this approach not only enhances the optimization process but also offers a fresh perspective on tackling the inherent challenges in quantum computing optimizations.